Rutul-Bokade/Credit-risk-assesment/README.md

 │    ├── Step_7) Expected Loss.ipynb (Calculating expected loss)
 </pre>

-## Deployment:
-I have deployed the model at Heroku.
-You can have a look: https://abhash-crm.herokuapp.com/

 ## Dataset:
-The dataset contains all available data for more than 800,000 consumer loans issued from 2007 to 2015 by Lending Club: a large US peer-to-peer lending company.
+We’re working with real financial firepower—a dataset packing over 800,000 consumer loans issued between 2007 and 2015 by Lending Club, a heavyweight in the US peer-to-peer lending game.

-There are several different versions of this dataset.
-I have used a 1st version but now dataset is not available on kaggle.com
-But you can explore the available dataset: https://www.kaggle.com/pragyanbo/a-hitchhiker-s-guide-to-lending-club-loan-data#Understanding-the-data
+There’s more than one version of this dataset floating around, but here’s the deal: we cut through the noise, extract what matters, and turn raw numbers into strategic intelligence

 ## Models:
 * For PD, I have used logistic regression